-Peace & Justice Studies - Minor
+Peace and Justice Studies

 - issues of peace, social justice, and ecological sustainability